Thursday, 15 November 2012

 That proved, surprisingly, not to be a problem.
 Normally, when we see or hear other people getting sick this makes us very queasy even if we’re feeling in the best of health.
 So considering you’d dozens of people all spewing their guts and we were less than fighting fit we figured we’d be joining them in no time.
 But no, nothing of note happened early on.

 The more experienced, fully believing (yes, perhaps we have some ‘hidden’ doubts about all this) members say you have to let the ayahuasca/yagé take over your body, let it control you.
-There is a couple of things, then, on this front that we must mention as having worked against us.
+There are a couple of things, then, on this front that we must mention as having worked against us.

 Firstly, we have always associated vomiting as a negative practice, a sign of weakness.
 However, in this process, it’s a fundamental part of the experience.
 Subconsciously then, maybe we were putting up too much of a fight?
 It is, though, quite difficult for us to do otherwise.